+2023 2022

-2022 Actual 2021 Actual
+Actual Actual

 Total - -

 Number of People - -

-22. Contingencies
+23. Contingencies

-There are no contingent liabilities and no contingent assets (except as noted below) as at 31 December 2022 (Contingent liabilities and assets at 31 December 2021: nil).
+There are no contingent liabilities and no contingent assets (except as noted below) as at 31 December 2023 (Contingent liabilities and assets at 31 December 2022: the same).

-In 2022 the Ministry of Education provided additional funding for both the Support Staff in Schools' Collective Agreement (CA) Settlement and the Teacher Aide Pay Equity Settlement.
-The school is still yet to receive a final wash up that adjusts the estimated quarterly instalments for the actual teacher aides employed in 2022.
+In 2023 the Ministry of Education provided additional funding for both the Support Staff in Schools' Collective Agreement (CA) Settlement and the Teacher Aide Pay Equity Settlement.
+The school is still yet to receive a final wash up that adjusts the estimated quarterly instalments for the actual teacher aides employed in 2023.

-The Ministry is in the Process of determining the amount of the final wash up payment for the year ended 31 December 2022.
+The Ministry is in the process of determining the amount of the final wash up payment for the year ended 31 December 2023.
 Even though the payment is probable, the amount to be received is not known with a high level of certainty.
 The school has therefore not recognised the expected receipt (asset) and income in its financial statements.
-The payment is expected to be received in July 2023.
+The payment is expected to be received in July 2024.